-Cook already has a number of targets in mind as he bids to improve his squad during the summer, although he has stressed that he still remains fully focused on trying to finish as high as possible this season.
+Cook already has a number of targets in mind as he bids to improve his squad during the summer, although he has stressed that he still remains fully focused on trying to finish as high as possible

 “We’re not taking our eye off today but as a manager you have to forward plan and it’s trying to bring a better quality of player to the club,” he said.
 “You should be searching for that every day.

 “It doesn’t mean we’re going to be chopping and changing players every week but what you’ve got to demand is that players come in, train hard and fear for their place.